Rates of multi-partite entanglement transformations and applications in quantum networks

 Putting notions of entanglement combing into a fresh light, we have been able to derive stringent bounds on multi-partite entanglement transformations.
 This progress seems particularly relevant in the light of the advent of quantum networks and the quantum internet in which multi-partite features are directly exploited beyond point-to-point architectures.
 It is the hope that the present work stimulates further progress in the understanding of multi-partite protocols.

-\textbf{\emph{Acknowledgements. }} We acknowledge discussions with Pawe\l{} Horodecki and Dong Yang, and financial support by the Alexander von Humboldt-Foundation, the National Science Center in Poland (POLONEZ UMO-2016/21/P/ST2/04054), the BMBF (Q.com), and the ERC (TAQ).
+\textbf{\emph{Acknowledgements. }} We acknowledge discussions with Pawe\l{} Horodecki and financial support by the Alexander von Humboldt-Foundation, the National Science Center in Poland (POLONEZ UMO-2016/21/P/ST2/04054), the BMBF (Q.com, Q.Link.X), and the ERC (TAQ).
+This work was further supported by the "Quantum Coherence and Entanglement for Quantum Technology" project, carried out within the First Team programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.